mkhaled87/SENSE/README.md

 File structure:

+- doc/ - The manual of SENSE.
 - examples/ - The pre krafted examples.
 - interface/ - MATLAB and OMNeT++ interface classes.
+- lib/ - The libraries used SENSE and its examples.
-- src/ - The classes of SENSE.
+- src/ - The main C++ classes of SENSE.
+- tools/ - A sety of helper tools for SENSE.
-- utils/ - Utility classes for SENSE.
+- utils/ - Utility C++ classes for SENSE.

 SENSE has a couple of classes in the 'src' folder:

 - ncsState - The class representing a NCS state consisting of some plants' states, inputs and delay information.
 - ncsTransitionRelation - The class representing the transition relation in a NCS.
 - ncsController - The class encapsulating the NCS synthesized controller.
+- ncsFixPoint - The class contains source code of the Fixedpoint operations on BDDs to synthesize the symbolic controllers.

 There is also a some utility classes/files helping SENSE to work, most of them are in the 'utils' folder:

 - ncsFixPoint - For fixed point operations with BDD objects.
 - SymbolicSetInterface - For interfacing BDD files from SCOTS.

+SENSE comes also with some helper tools in the 'tools' folder:

+- bdd2implement - A tool to automatically generate C++/VHDL/Verilog codes from the synthesized BDD-based controllers.
+- abstractNcs - A tool to construct the BDD-based symbolic model of the NCS from the BDD-symbolic model of the plant in the NCS.
+- bdd2fsm - A tool to generate a .fsm file from the BDD representing a transition relation.
+Used to visualize the system using Giphy.
+- bdddump - A tool that dumps the information in any BDD file.
+- contCoverage - A tool that visualizes in terminal the coverage of 2-D symbolic controllers generated from SENSE.

 Installation